k-lange/angular-decorate/README.md

 Use AngularJS' decorate function with ease.

+If you haven't head about decorators in Angular, check this [introduction](http://www.cli-nerd.com/blog/2014/05/08/%24provide-dot-decorator/).

 Removes the boilerplate code needed to decorate a service, so that you can decorate **any service** with this simple function call:

 ```javascript